jackkershaw/LondonBrutalistMap/README.md

 ## Technologies Used

-- React
-- TypeScript
+- NextJS, React and TypeScript
-- Tailwind CSS
+- Tailwind CSS and SASS
 - React Router
-- React-map-gl
-- MapLibre GL
+- React-map-gl and MapLibre GL
-- SASS

 ## Project Structure